AbdelrahmanAli12/mqtt-integration/README.md

 body-parser: Middleware for parsing URL-encoded request bodies These dependencies are listed in the package. json file and will be installed automatically when running npm install.

-LMIC library: used to establish the LoRaWAN connection in the end device
+LMIC library: used to establish the LoRaWAN connection in the end device with the following project-specific definitions

-NewPing library: used to configure the ultrasonic sensor

-project-specific definitions

 `#define CFG_eu868 1`
 `#define CFG_sx1276_radio 1`
 `#define DISABLE_PING`
 `#define DISABLE_BEACONS`
 `#define USE_IDEETRON_AES`

+NewPing library: used to configure the ultrasonic sensor